The page talks about minimum employment entitlements, particularly those under the National Employment Standards contained in the Fair Work Act.

 When can I take community service leave?

-Under the National Employment Standards, you are entitled to take community service leave to perform a 'voluntary emergency management activity' that involves dealing with an emergency or natural disaster, such as a bushfire.
+Under the National Employment Standards, all employees are entitled to take unpaid community service leave to perform a 'voluntary emergency management activity' that involves dealing with an emergency or natural disaster, such as a bushfire.
 You are only permitted to take such leave if:

 - it would be reasonable to expect that it is likely the request would have been made had the circumstances permitted (for example, to fight a rapidly spreading bushfire).